jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 The highest average job satisfaction belonged to the 5-20 mile group at 3.44, followed closely by the < 5 mile group at 3.43 and finally the 20+ mile group at 3.42.

+The company may explore more flexible work options for employees with longer commutes to see if satisfaction increases.
+Hybrid or fully remote work could help employees who live further away, while some local benefits and discounts could make living closer more attractive.

 ### Question #9: Is there a relationship between the number of promotions and the years an employee has spent with their current manager?

 For this question, I simply found the average years since last promotion for how long employees had their manager.